deiucanta/domtree/readme.md

 1. `dom::loop($items, function($item) { ... });`
 2. dom nodes as instances (append, render, etc)
 3. predefined node types with macros
+4. use PHP's DOMDocument but keep an improved API

 ## Contributions are welcome!